- About CUSPE

 The Workshops Team is responsible for the organisation of CUSPE’s workshops programme, with the Team Leader responsible for allocating tasks within the team and supporting team members with event ideas, venues and speakers.

 Responsibilities include arranging workshops which bring early career researchers and policy makers together to discuss ‘live’ policy topics.
 The Team will be responsible for building and maintaining strong connections within departments, researching possible ‘live’ science-policy topics and overseeing the organisation of the workshops in Cambridge.

 The Publications Team is responsible for setting CUSPE’s Publication Strategy for the forthcoming year.
 The Team works to help train researchers in understanding more ways to engage their research in a policy context, to try new publication avenues and the establishment of strategic publication partnerships.
-The Head of Publications will make editorial decisions on the content and format of CUSPE communications and will also lead a small publications team in the production, publication and marketing of CUSPE communications each term.
+The Head of Publications will make editorial decisions on the content and format of CUSPE communications and will also lead a team in the production, publication and marketing of CUSPE media communications each term.

 Finance & Fundraising Team:

 F&F is responsible for overseeing the finances of the society and ensuring that the society has the resources to carry out its activities and to grow as it sees fit.
 A key part of this job is forming the financial and fundraising strategy for the year, including overseeing the creation of sponsorship packages.
 The Team responsibilities also includes liaising with sponsors and finding new sponsors and hence requires strong communication skills (both oral and written).